nayuu-prtype/nayuu-prtype/README.md

  ## Hey there 👋

-I'm Nayuu, a student of Java based Brazil
+I'm Nayuu, a student of Rust based Brazil

 I study programming and linux whatenever i can

 User of NixOS linux
 and
-Study Java at Alura
+Study Rust with Rust book and Alura

 <!--
 **nayuu-prtype/nayuu-prtype** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.